OSGeo/OSGeoLive-doc/en/quickstart/pgrouting_quickstart.rst

 * **pgRouting Workshop** - The workshop `"FOSS4G routing with pgRouting tools and OpenStreetMap road data"` is available in: http://workshop.pgrouting.org
 * **osm2pgRouting loading data** - https://github.com/pgRouting/osm2pgrouting/wiki/Documentation-for-osm2pgrouting-v2.1
+* **QGIS pgRouting Layer Plugin** - https://plugins.qgis.org/plugins/pgRoutingLayer/ provides GUI for pgRouting functions and interacts with map so you don't have to write SQL.